Art (A)

 A-450 Ext Assessmnt Aesthetic Engagement Lev 6 (0 credits)

-The student uses feedback from her level 5 portfolio assessment and upper-level course frameworks to develop a significant body of advanced arts research for public gallery presentation.
+The student uses feedback from their level 5 portfolio assessment and upper-level course frameworks to develop a significant body of advanced arts research for public gallery presentation.

 A-452 Advanced Painting (3 credits)